postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

     url: "https://youtu.be/DjGbMdqnY64"
 ---

-A _public workspace_ can be accessed by anyone in the Postman community.
-A public workspace can enhance a new user's onboarding experience with your API, inspire existing users with new use cases and resources, increase your API's discovery in Postman search results, and enable you to collaborate publicly with partners.
+Anyone in the Postman community can access a _public workspace_.
+A public workspace can enhance a new user's onboarding experience with your API, inspire your existing users with new use cases and resources, increase your API's discovery in Postman search results, and enable you to work publicly with partners.

 ## Contents